emontzkajnl/plugins/custom-facebook-feed/README.txt

 = 2.3 =
 * Happy New Year!
 * New: Added a share link which allows you to share posts to Facebook, Twitter, Google+ or LinkedIn.
 This can be disabled at the very bottom of the Typography tab, or by using `showsharelink=false` in the [custom-facebook-feed] shortcode.
-* Tweak: Using your own Facebook Access Token in the plugin is still optional but is now recommended in order to protect yourself against future Access Token related issues
+* Tweak: Using your own Access Token in the plugin is still optional but is now recommended in order to protect yourself against future Access Token related issues
-* Tweak: Increased the accuracy of the character count when links are included in the Facebook text
+* Tweak: Increased the accuracy of the character count when links are included in the text
-* Tweak: Improved the efficiency of the Facebook post caching
+* Tweak: Improved the efficiency of the post caching
 * Tweak: Replaced the rel attribute with the HTML5 data attribute when storing data on an element
 * Tweak: Added HTTPS stream wrapper check to the System Info to aid in troubleshooting
 * Tweak: Updated the plugin's icon font to the latest version